Ironic (song): Chart performance

-In Canada, "Ironic" debuted on the RPM Singles Chart at number 95 on the issue dated January 8, 1996.
+In Canada, "Ironic" debuted on the RPM 100 Hit Tracks at number 95 on the issue dated January 8, 1996.
 Twelve weeks later the track topped the chart, on April 1, 1996, staying there for six weeks, being replaced by "Closer to Free" by American band BoDeans.
 Spending twenty-nine weeks within the top 100, it was last seen on July 22, 1996, at number 81.
-It spent 14 weeks in the Top 10 and was the number two song of 1996, behind Morissette's own "You Learn" at number one.
-On other RPM charts, the single topped the Alternative Rock Chart for a single week, spending 11 weeks in the Top 10, finishing 1996 as the number five song for the year on that chart.
-It reached number six on the Adult Contemporary Chart.
+It spent 14 weeks in the top 10 and was the number-two song of 1996, behind Morissette's own "You Learn" at number one.
+On other RPM charts, the single topped the Alternative 30 for a single week, spending 11 weeks in the top 10, finishing 1996 as the number-five song for the year on that chart.
+It reached number six on the Adult Contemporary Tracks chart.

-In the U.S., the track debuted at number 11 on the Billboard Hot 100 following its commercial release, becoming the highest debut on the issue ending March 16, 1996.
+In the US, the track debuted at number 11 on the Billboard Hot 100 following its commercial release, becoming the highest debut on the issue ending March 16, 1996.
 The single eventually reached its peak position, at number four, on April 13, 1996.
 "Ironic" is currently Morissette's highest-charting hit on the Hot 100 chart.
-On other US charts, the single became her third number-one hit on the Billboard Modern Rock Tracks, where it stayed for three weeks.
-The song topped the Mainstream Top 40 (Pop Songs) chart, reached number two on the Hot 100 Airplay chart (which includes both pop and rhythmic/crossover radio stations), reached number five on Adult Top 40 chart and peaked at number 28 of the Adult Contemporary chart.
+On other US charts, the single became her third number-one hit on the Billboard Modern Rock Tracks chart, where it stayed for three weeks.
+The song topped the Top 40/Mainstream chart, reached number five on Adult Top 40 and peaked at number 28 on the Adult Contemporary chart.